Tengwar Handbook

 ).

-The modes of Tengwar can be divided into two categories: Full Modes represent vowels with distinct tengwar and Ómatehta Modes represent vowels with diacritical marks above or below called tehtar (Quenya signs
+The Tengwar modes can be divided into two categories: Full Modes represent vowels with distinct tengwar and Ómatehtar Modes represent vowels with diacritical marks called tehtar (Quenya for signs

 ).

-The shape of the tengwa correspond to the distinctive feature of the sound it represents.
-Thus, the place of articulation is represented by glyphs grouped in series (témar) as follow:
+The shape of the tengwa corresponds to the distinctive feature of the sound it represents.
+The place of articulation is represented by glyphs grouped in column series (témar) as follow:

 - Calmatéma: velar sounds such as /k/, /g/

-In addition, each have six corresponding manner of articulations, represented in the six rows (tyeller) of the table below:
+In addition, the six manner of articulation are represented in six rows (tyeller) as follow:

 Tincotéma | Parmatéma | Calmatéma | Quessetéma | |